Cosmological Inflation in N-Dimensional Gaussian Random Fields with Algorithmic Data Compression: Computational Process

 \textit{Stopping conditions.} Multiple stopping conditions are monitored at every time step to supervise the evolution of $\boldsymbol\phi$.
 The first slow-roll parameter, $\epsilon$, turns out to be an excellent indicator of the end of inflation. $\epsilon(t_i)$ is a small fraction of unity, but $\epsilon\uparrow1$ as $\boldsymbol\phi$ accelerates into the minimum at the origin.
+This condition triggers before $\boldsymbol{\phi}$ oscillates around the minimum in the potential, so no information about those oscillations are stored.
+However, potential minima in Gaussian random fields are expected to resemble $N$-dimensional quadratics, so the oscillations may be easily approximated without further simulation.
 Additionally, we define the ``inwardness'' parameter $\iota$ as the alignment between the slopes of $V$ and the minimum at any given location, or \beq \iota(\boldsymbol\phi) \equiv (\hat\nabla_{\phi}V) \cdot \hat{\boldsymbol\phi}. \eeq where hats represent unit vectors.
 If $\iota<0$ at any point during the simulation, then $V$ is sloping away from the origin and it is extremely unlikely that $\boldsymbol\phi$ will converge to the $V=0$ minimum.
+In the cases we examine below, we have verified that adopting this criterion results in rejecting a small fraction ($\lesssim 1\% $) of trajectories that do in fact converge to the correct minimum, and hence makes a negligible difference to the final probability distributions of observables.
+However, as $N$ increases, there is a higher probability that $\boldsymbol{\phi}$ takes significant ($> 90^{\circ}$) turns before converging to the minimum, so we may have to relax this condition in future work.
 As a last resort, $V$ itself is monitored.
 If $V<0$ at any point, then $\boldsymbol\phi$ is in the process of converging to a negative (and, therefore, unphysical) minimum away from the origin.
 All three conditions --- $\epsilon\uparrow1$, $\iota\downarrow0$, and $V\downarrow0$ --- serve to halt the simulate--solve cycle at the precise moment when either inflation ends or the evolution goes awry.
-The accumulated data is then bunched into an object of original class \texttt{BStuff} and analyzed. \texttt{BStuff} objects have attributes that detail information about the field, the potential, constraints, inflation, and stopping conditions at every location along the trajectory.
+The accumulated data is then bunched into an object and analyzed.
+Stored data includes the inflaton field, the potential, and stopping conditions at every location along the trajectory as well as the full covariance matrix.